root-project/web/for_developers/root7/index.md

 On some platforms like `MacOS` or `Windows` it could be required to allow incoming network connections while `THttpServer` is used to drive communication between C++ application and browser-based UI.

-If for any reasons `RBrowser` now working or does not provide required functionality, one always can disable it.
+If for any reasons `RBrowser` not working or does not provide required functionality, one always can disable it.
 Either by specifying `root --web=off` when starting ROOT or by setting `Browser.Name: TRootBrowser` in rootrc file.

 We will be highly appreciate for your feedback!